top of page

 Your pet will undoubtedly be happy to see you after your trip.
 Please follow these few simple guidelines in order to ensure the transition from Barkers back to home life goes smooth.
 Don’t feed or water your dog for at least two hours after returning home.
 Dogs are often very excited when you return and when excited they tend to gulp food and water.
 Unfortunately, owners who allow their dog unlimited access to food or water immediately after returning home can frequently trigger vomiting and/or diarrhea.
 If your dog is thirsty, provide a few ice cubes rather than water.
 Let your dog calm down before offering food.
 A stay at Barkers can be very exciting and most dogs leave the facility tired but happy.
 It is not uncommon for your dog to sleep more than usual the first couple of days they are home.

-My dog has never been in boarding kennels before.
-Will he/she be alright?
 Perhaps surprisingly, new boarders adjust quickly to the daily routine of the kennel.
 During the first few days, we monitor all newcomers to ensure they are eating and are comfortable.
 Most dogs adapt to the new schedule within a day or two and indoor “accidents” are usually avoided.
 It is best to start getting your dog used to the kennel environment while it is young, but the majority of older dogs adjust just fine as well.
 Dogs that enjoy the company of other dogs have a ton of fun while staying at Barkers, and are often very tired when they get home!
 It seems hard to imagine sometimes, but by lights-out the dogs are quiet and content back in their rooms.
 If you are worried how your dog will adapt to boarding, we suggest a trial stay.

 You can make a booking either online through our Booking Form or in person/over the phone.
 We require a $20 reservation deposit for all bookings ($50 over the Christmas holidays).
 Please ensure that your pet is up to date with their vaccinations when you book, as we cannot accept anyone without proof of immunization or if they are overdue, and we'd hate to turn them away as you're trying to head out of town!